Killing of Scout Schultz: Vigil and protest

 A peaceful vigil for Schultz was held on campus on September 18, 2017.

 Twenty minutes later, about 50 protesters marched through campus while carrying a banner which read "Protect LGBTQ" and chanting "Justice Now".
 The protest turned violent and a police car was set on fire.
 Three people were arrested, one of them a Georgia Tech student.
 They were charged with "inciting a riot and battery of an officer."
 In the following weeks three more people were arrested for "misdemeanor obstruction of law enforcement."
 Schultz's parents appealed for calm.

 On September 22, a teach-in and protest occurred at Georgia Tech, which led to the Student Center building being closed early at 3 p.m.

 Legacy and impact

-In 2018, in response to Schultz's death, queer student leaders established the Mental Health Joint Allocations Committee, a $1,000,000 fund to improve campus mental health.
+In 2018, in response to Schultz's death, queer student leaders established the Mental Health Joint Allocations Committee, a $1,000,000 fund, stating it exists to improve campus mental health.
 These funds have been allocated towards a new LGBTQ+ center, telemental health services, therapeutic biotechnologies, and health systems research.

 In February 2019, the committee contributed funds to the Intercollegiate Mental Health Conference, the first national student-run research initiative to identify best practices and policies for college mental health.
 From this data, $300,000 in grant funding was established to improve the mental health of vulnerable populations.